The Secretaries of the Smithsonian Institution

 Cristián Samper, a biologist and international authority on environmental policy, was appointed Acting Secretary of the Smithsonian March 26, 2007.
 Samper guided the Institution during a year of transition, working with the Board of Regents on comprehensive governance review and reform, as well as improved internal communications.

-Samper worked with Congress to increase federal funding for facilities while emphasizing the importance of investing in the programs at the core of the Smithsonian’s mission—research and training, collections, exhibitions and Web outreach.
+Samper worked with Congress to increase federal funding for facilities while emphasizing the importance of investing in the programs at the core of the Smithsonian’s mission—research and training, collections, exhibitions and digital outreach.
 Samper restructured and refocused Smithsonian Enterprises (formerly Smithsonian Business Ventures) and oversaw the infusion of new leadership, hiring museum directors for the National Museum of the American Indian and the National Portrait Gallery.

 Before he was named Acting Secretary, Samper served as director of the Smithsonian’s National Museum of Natural History, since 2003.
 He resumed his role as director of the museum after serving as the Acting Secretary for more than a year.